Books in Special Collections

 The University Archives Photograph Collection (UA PC) contains images depicting all aspects of campus life, including pictures of campus buildings and landscapes, sporting events, social activities, and individual and group portraits.
 Photographs in this collection have been scanned and images are accessible via The Gateway.
 HINT: To search for images only, please click the check box below the search box.

-Most of UNB's class composite photographs, dating from the late 19th century to the mid-1950s, have also been scanned and are acessible through our UNB Class Composite and Group Photographs Database.
+Most of UNB's class composite photographs, dating from the late 19th century to the mid-1950s, have also been scanned and are accessible through our UNB Class Composite and Group Photographs Database.

 There are also photographs scattered throughout many of the manuscript collections.
 Many of these photographs have been scanned and are searchable through The Gateway.